 Tables and Figures: Tables should be placed on separate pages at the end of the manuscript file.
+Table titles should clearly reflect the data or analysis shown.
 Footnotes should be keyed to the relevant data points by letters or symbols.
 The original data files for figures that use bar graphs, scatterplots, or other graphic representations of data must be included as part of the initial submission.
 Please double-check your data for accuracy and consistency with the text.

 Units of measure: All measurements should be expressed in metric units.
 If other units are used, their metric equivalent should be indicated.